Clubs and Organizations

 A large number of student organizations address special student interests, such as the Black Graduate Student Association, the Queer Graduate Student Association, Indian Students at Rice, Chinese Students and Scholars Association, and the GSA.
 There are also numerous sport-related clubs such as sailing, rugby, volleyball, and soccer.
 Additionally, department level government organizations also provide involvement opportunities for graduate students.

 Student Activities also recognizes a number of religious and spiritual organizations.
-These include, but are not limited to, Chi Alpha Christian Fellowship, the Baptist Student Ministry, Catholic Student Association, Hillel, the Muslim Student Association, and the Rice Interfaith Council .
+These include, but are not limited to, Chi Alpha Christian Fellowship, the Baptist Student Ministry, Catholic Student Association, Hillel, and the Muslim Student Association.
 Many of these clubs are assisted by local clergy or staff and form the Joint Campus Ministries.

-The Clubs Office is located on the second level of the Rice Student Center and provides computers, workspace, storage, and a color copier for club convenience.
+The Clubs Office is located on the second level of the Rice Student Center and provides a computer, workspace, and storage.

 For more information on the Office of Student Activities, please visit https://studentcenter.rice.edu/student-activities.